T of C

 This illustration, like others on this theme, shows Confucius playing the qin in the open air under a tree.
 Today in the center front courtyard of the Temple of Confucius is a Pavilion of the Apricot Tree Forum (or Gingko Tree Forum).8 General guides do not give the age or history of this structure.
 They do say that Duke Ai of Lu, the year after the death of Confucius, built a temple in his honor in front of the place where he had taught.
 Since then that temple has been rebuilt a number of times.9

-In the 21st year of the rule of Duke Ai of Lu, Confucius went out of the East Gate of Lu and ascended the steps of the old Apricot Tree (or Gingko Tree) Forum.
-Looking around at his disciples he said, This was the forum where Minister Zangwen Zhong of Lu made a solemn oath.
-Observing things and thinking of people, (Confucius) told someone to bring him a qin, then sang a song with lyrics that went, Summer goes, winter arrives, spring turns to autumn;
+In the 21st year of the rule of Duke Ai of Lu, Confucius went out of the East Gate of Lu and ascended the steps of an old Apricot Tree (or Gingko Tree) Forum.
+Looking around at his disciples he said, This was the very forum where Minister Zangwen Zhong of Lu made a solemn oath.
+Observing things and thinking of the man, (Confucius) told someone to bring him a qin, then sang a song with lyrics that went, Summer goes, winter arrives, spring turns to autumn;

 Stars and sun set in the west, water flows east.